How to get started inserting a menstrual cup

 - That something that it catches on is the pubic bone shelf.

-- We want the lip of the cup to rest right above that pubic bone shelf.
+- We want the rim of the cup to rest right above that pubic bone shelf.
 This is the perfect position to place the cup.
 Watch the video above to see graphics of where the cup is supposed to sit.

 #7 Create a suction seal